DVD from Video

 slowed to normal film playback speed

-sound on sound film, transferred and synchronised with scanned film frames
+sound on sound film, transferred separately and synchronised with scanned film frames

-ability to scan and mix all small gauge film formats (not just 8mm or Super 8)
+ability to scan and mix all small gauge film formats (not just 8mm and 16mm film)

 reels are returned in exactly the same condition as received